-In 2015, the Compensation Committee took the following steps to continue to align 2015 compensation with performance and shareholder interests:
+In 2016, the Compensation Committee took the following steps to continue to align 2016 compensation with performance and shareholder interests:

-- The Company did not change base salaries for its executive officers in 2015.
-In fact, base salaries for the CEO and CFO have not changed during the last 18 years. - The Company set 2015 target cash bonus levels at the same amounts as 2014 target bonus levels.
-Cash bonuses were subject to two annual performance conditions-net income (80% weighting) and revenue (20% weighting).
-Target amounts for 2015 were set to achieve 16.5% annual growth in net income and 10.5% annual growth in revenue.
-Actual 2015 performance was achieved at 100.4% of target net income and 98.2% of target revenue.
-As a result, bonuses for 2015 were equal to 99.96% of 2015 target bonuses. - All equity awards issued to executive officers during 2015 were again 100% performance shares.
-Performance share grants were subject to three-year cliff vesting and two performance conditions-annual earnings per share ("EPS") and a modifier based on three-year cumulative total shareholder return ("TSR") relative to an industry GICS index.
+- The Company did not change base salaries for its executive officers in 2016.
+In fact, base salaries for the CEO and CFO have not changed during the last 18 years. - The Company set 2016 target cash bonus levels at the same amounts as 2015 target bonus levels.
+Cash bonuses were subject to two annual performance conditions-net income (80% weighting) and revenue (20% weighting), in each case as determined in accordance with U.S. Generally Accepted Accounting Principles ("GAAP").
+Target amounts for 2016 were set to achieve 10% annual growth in net income and 7.25% annual growth in revenue.
+Actual 2016 performance was achieved at 87.2% of target net income and 96.1% of target revenue.
+As a result, bonuses for 2016 were equal to 89% of 2016 target bonuses and lower than 2015 bonuses. - All equity awards issued to executive officers during 2016 were again 100% performance shares.
+Performance share grants were subject to three-year cliff vesting and two performance conditions-annual EPS as determined in accordance with GAAP and a modifier based on three-year cumulative total shareholder return ("TSR") relative to a peer group of nearly 100 companies based on an industry GICS index.